TomTom Navigation

 Highlights of the Visual System

-I contributed to the development of detailed 3D map textures to add subtle depth and realism.
-These textures enhance spatial awareness while keeping the visual priority on navigation data.
+I contributed to detailed 3D map textures, including layered window treatments, to add subtle depth and realism.
+This improves spatial understanding without competing with critical navigation information.

 Original